Dwight Howard: Third stint with the Lakers (2021–2022)

-Taoyuan Leopards (2022–present)
+Taoyuan Leopards (2022–2023)

-On November 7, 2022, Howard signed with the Taoyuan Leopards of the T1 League in Taiwan.
-While the league usually caps the salary of foreign players to US$200,000, it approved an exception for Howard, who will receive over $1 million.
-The league argued that Howard will raise the level of competition and boost the audience’s interest.
+Unable to secure a roster spot in the NBA, Howard signed with the Taoyuan Leopards of the T1 League in Taiwan on November 7, 2022.
+While the league usually caps the salary of foreign players to US$200,000, it approved an exception for Howard, who would receive over $1 million.
+The league argued that Howard would raise the level of competition and boost the audience's interest.
 On November 19, Howard made his Leopards debut, putting up 38 points, 25 rebounds, 9 assists, and 4 blocks in a 120–115 win over New Taipei CTBC DEA.
 However, just one day later, after playing his first two games back-to-back and nearly averaging a triple-double, Howard was sidelined with a knee injury until mid-December.
 Howard attributed this to playing over 90 minutes within 26 hours, which he was no longer used to.
 His knee injury resurfaced after playing another string of back-to-back games from December 16 to 17, causing him to sit out another two weeks and it was decided that in the future, Howard would mostly be used in home games to not further aggravate the injury.

 In February 2023, Howard was named an All-Star for the T1 League as well as the All-Star Game Most Famous Player, and was also selected to participate in the Three-Point Contest.
 He scored 37 points and was named All-Star game MVP.
+He was the league's rebounds leader for the 2022–23 season.
+On May 10, 2023, Howard was selected to the T1 League All-Defensive First Team in 2022–23 season.
+The next day, Howard was selected to the all-T1 League first team, and was awarded the Most Valuable Import of the T1 League for the 2022–23 season a day after that.

+Later years (2023–2025)

+After the end of the season, Howard reportedly had talks about joining the Australian National Basketball League and expressed openness to play in the Philippine Basketball Association, but joined neither.
+On March 1, 2024, Howard briefly signed with the Mets de Guaynabo of the Baloncesto Superior Nacional, but never played for them.

+Howard briefly played on several exhibition teams.
+He joined Strong Group for the Dubai International Basketball Championship in January 2024, where he helped secure a silver medal finish and on May 30, 2024, he joined the Taiwan Mustangs of The Asian Tournament (TAT).

+In 2025, Howard was chosen to be inducted into the Naismith Memorial Basketball Hall of Fame as an individual player and also as a member of the 2008 United States men's Olympic basketball team.